 Cutter Tool Properties

 The Cutter tool lets you cut out part of a drawing so that you can transform it, copy it or delete it.
+It also allows you to trim overshot lines.

 How to access the Cutter tool properties